Jscholtes128/Azure-ML-Turbofan/python/local/pipeline/README.md

 Create Pipeline:
  - [01-build-pipeline.py](01-build-pipeline.py)
  <br/> This script builds and deploys an ML pipeline using 2 steps: step 1 train model, step 2 deploy model.
-Once deployed the Pipeline RESTful endpoint can be used to trigger the entire pipleline to retrain and deploy a model.
+Once deployed the Pipeline RESTful endpoint can be used to trigger the entire pipeline to retrain and deploy a model.

  Pipeline Resources: